-Early dismissals will be allowed only in necessary and reasonable situations where no other arrangements can be made.
+Early departures from school during a class day will be allowed only in necessary and reasonable situations where no other arrangements can be made.

-- A parent or guardian requesting an early dismissal must include a telephone number in which they can be contacted.
-If necessary, this is to confirm the requested early dismissal. - 2.
-At the time of the dismissal, the student must sign out in the office.
+- A parent or guardian requesting an early departure must include a telephone number in which they can be contacted.
+If necessary, this is to confirm the requested early departure. - At the time of the departure from school, the student must sign out in the office.
 Students who fail to sign out before leaving campus will have the dismissal changed to unexcused.
-If he/she returns the same day, he/she must sign in at the office.
+If they return the same day, they must sign in at the office.